aidan-mundy/react-to-issue/README.md

 This is due to token restrictions put in place by GitHub Actions.
 Private repositories can be configured to [enable workflows](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#enabling-workflows-for-private-repository-forks) from forks to run without restriction.
 See [here](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#restrictions-on-repository-forks) for further explanation.
 Alternatively, use the [`pull_request_target`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) event to comment on pull requests.

-### Accessing issues and comments in other repositories
+### Accessing issues in other repositories

-You can create and update comments in another repository by using a [PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) instead of `GITHUB_TOKEN`.
+You can react to issues in another repository by using a [PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) instead of `GITHUB_TOKEN`.
 The user associated with the PAT must have write access to the repository.

 ## License